 Hebrews 11:23 Moses by faith was hidden by his parents rather than killed at birth by Pharoah’s command and given to the Egyptian Princess.
 By faith, Moses led the Israelites out of Egypt.

 Hebrews 30 Joshua by faith led the Israelites around the walls of Jericho for 7 days until they fell down as they began their battle to take the Promised Land.

 John 19:30 Jesus by faith said “It is finished” while hanging on a cross sacrificing his life for our sins.
 Trusting God’s plan was best even though it hurt at that moment more than anything we could begin to imagine.

 Choosing faith rather than clinging to the desire for a fair life takes courage.
 When we exchange the false narrative that we can have control for the conviction of things not seen there is a steadiness that grows.

 We exchange anger and frustration for peace, anxiousness for calmness, fear for trust, and sadness for joy.
 This doesn’t mean that we won’t have moments of mourning.
 It doesn’t mean we won’t ever feel disappointed.
 However, we will understand that God is present with us as we mourn and there will be an underlying understanding of a bigger picture.

 When You’re Tempted to Cling to Fairness

 So here’s the thing Coaches’ Wives.
-As November wraps up you may find yourself tempted to yell “It’s not fair!” and I want you to know I understand.
+When you may find yourself tempted to yell “It’s not fair!”, I want you to know I understand.

 Find your people.
-Tell them you may need them to remind you to have faith this month.
-Ask them to hold you accountable now, and if you aren’t praying together regularly, now is the time to start.
+Tell them you may need them to remind you to have faith during a difficult season.
+Ask them to hold you accountable.
+If you aren’t praying together regularly as a couple, now is the time to start.

-You will get through whatever this month holds.
+You will get through whatever your job transition season holds.
 And if you need some extra support you know where your Friday Night Wives are hanging out.
 Come find us.
 Hear our stories.
 We’ve been there.